Zero-Knowledge Federated Learning: A New Trustworthy and Privacy-Preserving Distributed Learning Paradigm: Our ZK-FL Solution

 \subsection{Threat and Trust Model}

 We consider a threat and trust model for FL with the following setup:

-\begin{itemize} \item There is no inherent trust between the server and the participating clients. \item The server, which is responsible for model aggregation, is assumed to be trustworthy and reliable, while the clients may exhibit malicious behavior. \item Malicious clients may launch poisoning attacks by submitting falsified performance metrics of their local models, with the intent of disrupting the overall learning process. \end{itemize}
+\begin{itemize} \item There is no inherent trust between the server and the participating clients. \item The server, which is responsible for model aggregation, is assumed to be trustworthy and reliable, while the clients may exhibit malicious behavior. \item Malicious clients can engage in poisoning attacks by submitting unreliable models with poor performance, aiming to disrupt the overall learning process. \end{itemize}

 Under this threat and trust model, updating the global model with poorly performing local models uploaded from malicious clients could severely compromise FL system performance.
 To mitigate this risk, the server must access each uploaded model's performance and select those local models that meet predefined performance standards to aggregate.
 This process is referred to as {\bf client selection}.
-While a straightforward method for client selection is to have clients report their model performance metrics and then to select, this self-reporting is unreliable due to the inherent mistrust between the server and clients, as well as the risk of malicious behavior.
+While a straightforward method for client selection is to have clients report their model performance metrics and then select, this self-reporting is unreliable due to the inherent mistrust between the server and clients, as well as the risk of malicious behavior.
 Consequently, the server should independently evaluate each client's local model before selection.
 However, this approach introduces two significant drawbacks:

 \begin{itemize} \item[1.]
 It places an additional computational burden on the server.
 When the model being trained is large and the number of clients is substantial, this additional computation overhead when evaluating multiple local model at the server may become unacceptable.